Wessam18/PizzaHub/README.md

 ## ❤️ Acknowledgments
 Special thanks to **Wessam Abdelnabi** and **Hossam Elsahafy** for their amazing collaboration in making this app possible!

----

-By structuring the README with emojis, section dividers, and clear formatting, it adds a polished look that’s easy to navigate and visually engaging!